+The area presents a high exchange of water masses and organisms between the west and east Mediterranean basins.
+Here significant ecological and biological components coexist spatially in a relatively limited area which is considered a biodiversity hotspot within the Mediterranean.
+Close to Sicily, seamounts and deep-sea corals are present, including mounds of white corals, which are vulnerable species and provide valuable habitat for several organisms.
 The complex oceanographic conditions in this area lead to high productivity.
 This peculiar condition results in favourable conditions for fish spawning, making this Channel a vital spawning ground for many commercially important fish species, including bluefin tuna, swordfish and anchovy, as well as some demersal fish species.
-The area meets the EBSA criteria (COP Decision XII/22), with a level of uniqueness equal to Medium.
+The area meets the EBSA criteria (COP Decision XII/22), with a level of uniqueness equal to medium.
 Indeed, the site is a crucial feeding area for at least 30% of the global population of Scopoli's shearwater, 10% of the worldwide population of the vulnerable Yelkouan shearwater colony, and the colony of the endemic Mediterranean subspecies of storm-petrel Hydrobates pelagicus melitensis.
 The area seems to be an important nursery area for the endangered white shark (Carcharadon carcharias).
 The Sicilian Channel could also be the last relevant habitat for the critically endangered Maltese skate (Leucoraja melitensis) that seem to be confined mostly to the Sicilian Channel.
 Moreover, three species of angel sharks and two species of guitarfish are present here.

-This area host an IMMA for the species Balaenoptera physalus ans Tursiops truncatus, between the Island of Lampedusa and the Tunisian coast.
+This area, host an "Important Marine Mammal Areas" for the species Balaenoptera physalus and Tursiops truncatus, between the island of Lampedusa and the Tunisian coast.